progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--This modifies the files in your working directory.
 It’s almost identical to running a `patch -p1` command to apply the patch, although it’s more paranoid and accepts fewer fuzzy matches than patch.
 It also handles file adds, deletes, and renames if they’re described in the `git diff` format, which `patch` won’t do.
 Finally, `git apply` is an "apply all or abort all" model where either everything is applied or nothing is, whereas `patch` can partially apply patchfiles, leaving your working directory in a weird state. `git apply` is overall much more paranoid than `patch`.
 It won’t create a commit for you — after running it, you must stage and commit the changes introduced manually.-->

 Das ändert die Dateien in Deinem Git Arbeitsverzeichnis.
 Das ist fast das selbe wie wenn Du den Unix Befehl `patch -p1` verwendest.
 Der Git Befehl ist aber paranoider und akzeptiert nicht so viele unklare Übereinstimmungen.
 Außerdem kann er mit neu hinzugefügten, gelöschten und umbenannten Dateien umgehen, was der Unix Befehl `patch` nicht kann.
-Schließlich ist `git apply` ein „alles oder nichts“ Befehl, der entweder alle Änderungen übernimmt oder gar keine (wenn bei einem etwas schief geht), während `patch` Änderungen auch teilweise übernimmt, so daß er Dein Arbeitsverzeichnis gegebenenfalls in einem unbrauchbaren Zustand hinterläßt. `git apply` ist also insgesamt strenger als `patch`.
+Schließlich ist `git apply` ein „alles oder nichts“ Befehl, der entweder alle Änderungen übernimmt oder gar keine (wenn bei einem etwas schief geht), während `patch` Änderungen auch teilweise übernimmt, sodass er Dein Arbeitsverzeichnis gegebenenfalls in einem unbrauchbaren Zustand hinterläßt. `git apply` ist also insgesamt strenger als `patch`.
 Es legt im übrigen keinen Commit für dich an.
 Nachdem Du `git apply` ausgeführt hast, mußt Du die Änderungen manuell zur Staging Area hinzufügen und comitten.

 <!--You can also use git apply to see if a patch applies cleanly before you try actually applying it — you can run `git apply -\-check` with the patch:-->